nkusla/dotfiles/.github/README.md

 dotfiles reset --hard
 ```

 **WARNING:** this will overwrite existing configuration files.
-If you don't want exisitng files to be overweitten, back them up.
+If you don't want exisitng files to be overwritten, back them up.

 After cloning repository you can run `sudo .scripts/init.sh` which will setup LightDM and install additional packages.